spiral/docs/components/entity.md

 }
 ```

-Now our entity will store name always in uppercase form, but lowercased value will be returned when you will try to read such value.
+Now our entity will alway store name in uppercase form, but you will see a lowercase value returned when you read such a value.

-> Getters are more rare than setters, hovewer they are useful with loosely typed databases (MySQL, SQLite and etc), for example boolean value stored in MySQL will be returned as "1" (string one), using getters can help us to ensure it's always boolean.
+> Getters are more rare than setters.
+Hovewer they are very useful with loosely typed databases (MySQL, SQLite etc).
+For example, boolean value stored in MySQL will be returned as "1" (string one).
+Using getters can help us to ensure it's always boolean.

 ## Accessors
 Spiral Entity provides additional way to manage field value - Accessors.
 Accessor is specified object which is responsible for manipulations with mocked value, the easiest example - timestamp value accessor which can represent numeric value as DataTime (spiral uses [Carbon] (https://github.com/briannesbitt/Carbon)).